 For more information about the Grafana dashboards please see the details section in the visualization docs.

-The sandbox version of Kibana is started on http://localhost:5601.
+The developer sandbox version of Kibana is started on http://localhost:5601.

 First log in to Kibana.
 The default user/password is